Northrop Grumman: 2000s

-2010 to present

-In November 2010, NASA selected Northrop Grumman for consideration of potential contract awards for heavy lift launch vehicle system concepts, and propulsion technologies.

-From 2013, Northrop Grumman participates in the DARPA Tactically Exploited Reconnaissance Node (TERN) program, and received $2.9 million for Phase 1 and $19 million for Phase 2.
-The TERN program attempts to launch and recover a UAV from mid-size ships to provide long distance intelligence gathering.
+2010s

+In March 2011, Northrop Grumman spun off its Shipbuilding unit as Huntington Ingalls Industries.

 In July 2013, Northrop Grumman won a training-simulation contract potentially worth $490 million to support the U.S. Air Force's next-generation aerial warfare virtual-training network.

-As of 2018, Northrop Grumman is the primary contractor for the James Webb Space Telescope.
+In 2015, Northrop Grumman won a contract for the DARPA Tactically Exploited Reconnaissance Node (TERN) program.

+In March 2015, the company delivered the first shipset for Australian EA-18G Growler.

-In October 2015, the US Military announced it had awarded Northrop Grumman the contract for the successor to the B-1 and B-52, subsequently identified as the B-21.
+In October 2015, the US Military awarded Northrop Grumman the contract for the successor to the B-1 and B-52, subsequently identified as the B-21.
 The initial value is $21.4 billion, and could eventually be worth up to $80 billion.

-In September 2017, Northrop announced its intention to acquire missile and rocket manufacturer Orbital ATK Inc for $9.2 billion: $7.8 billion in cash plus $1.4 billion in net debt.
-On November 29, 2017, the acquisition was approved by Orbital ATK stockholders and on June 6, 2018 the merger closed after final FTC approval.
+In September 2017, Northrop announced the acquisition of missile and rocket manufacturer Orbital ATK Inc for $9.2 billion: $7.8 billion in cash plus $1.4 billion in net debt.
+On November 29, 2017, the acquisition was approved by Orbital ATK stockholders and on June 6, 2018, the merger closed after final FTC approval.
 The acquired company assets and naming were absorbed and become a division named Northrop Grumman Innovation Systems.

+In January 2018, Northrop Grumman became the primary contractor for the James Webb Space Telescope.

+On June 7, 2018, the acquisition of Orbital ATK was completed, and it was absorbed in Northrop Grumman as a new business sector called Northrop Grumman Innovation Systems.